Al-Ashir-Intisar/reslife-employee-tracker-app/README.md

 - add hours stats on group page for total group hours stats bar chart
 - Add group level stats on the dashboard page for each group: Completed:
 - Add button to assign a shift (time) to a task
 - convert shifts to a weekly barcharts
+  - Need to fix time zone issue if filter option enabled. meaning need time zone variable for all pages

 After 7/9/2025

 - Add login exporation limit while not in session or other secure logic.
 Completed :
   - Added browser close session expiration.
 But browsers stores user session even when closed. ✅
   - Need own data record of session use for proper implementation